“I Need a Plan for Using a Planner”

 You’re smart to recognize that using a planner will help you keep up with things and solve many ADHD-related challenges.
 But as you suspect, there are common mistakes that get in the way of our making the best use of a planner.
 Here are the ones I see most often:

-Planning too rigidly.
 Some overzealous types feel the need to schedule their days in half-hour increments when they start using a planner: dishes at 2:00, weeding the garden at 2:30, getting groceries at 3:00.
-No one could keep up with such a tight schedule, let alone someone with ADHD.
+No one could keep up with such a tight schedule, let alone someone with attention deficit disorder (ADHD or ADD).

 A better approach is to block out adequate times for certain types of tasks — for instance, household chores from 1:00 to 2:30.